Updated: September 2020

 How We Protect Your Personal Data

 We have implemented very strict technical and organisational procedures for ensuring that, by default, only personal data which are necessary for each specific purpose of the processing are processed by us.
-These procedures prevent your personal data from being lost, or used or accessed in any unauthorised way.
+These procedures prevent your personal data from being lost, or used or accessed in any unauthorized way.

 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable supervisory authority of a suspected data security breach where the Data Protection Laws requires us to do so, and within the time frame required by the applicable Data Protection Law.